hydroGR/evalhyd/__source/cpp/index.rst

          :outline:
          :expand:

-         Try it yourself in a notebook
+         Try it yourself in a notebook :fas:`arrow-up-right-from-square`

 .. toctree::